mathspp/mathspp/pages/talks_/_intro/features.md

 class: offset-box
 ---

-## 🎙️
+You can find a list of my previous talks and tutorials on this page.

-I love giving talks and tutorials at conferences, meet-ups, and whenever I have the chance!
+I love giving talks and tutorials at conferences, meet-ups, and whenever I have the chance.

-[Reach out to me](/contact-me?subject=Come%20give%20a%20talk%20at...) if you're organising a conference or a meet-up and you'd like me to give a talk there.
+If you're organising a conference or a meet-up and you'd like me to give a talk there, [reach out to me](/contact-me?subject=Come%20give%20a%20talk%20at...)!